-Whether you take an aggressive or conservative approach to investing, your asset allocation is likely to include some bonds.
-When reading about or researching bonds, you’ll hear about duration, an important metric that measures the time it will take for you to receive back a bond’s price from cash flows it produces.
+Whether you take an aggressive or conservative approach to invest, your asset allocation is likely to include some bonds.
+When reading about or researching bonds, you’ll hear about duration, an important metric that measures the time it will take for you to receive back a bond’s price from the cash flows it produces.

 What Is Duration?
 Definition and Examples

 Duration is a figure that represents the time that it will take for you to receive the equivalent of a bond’s price in the form of coupons.
 It’s measured in years, with a longer duration meaning that it will take longer for you to earn those coupons.
 All things being equal, a bond’s duration will decrease as it matures.

 In practical terms, investors care about duration because it also indicates how sensitive a bond’s price is to changes in interest rates.
 It helps investors to predict how much they will make (or lose) as bond prices change with inflation.
 A bond’s price and duration have an inverse relationship.
 If one goes up, the other goes down.

 As a simple example, let’s say you have a bond with a duration of five years.
 If interest rates increase by 1%, the bond’s price will decrease by 5%.
 If interest rates somehow increase by 2%, the same bond’s price would decrease by 10%.
 And if you have a bond with a duration of five years and the interest rate decreases by 1%, then the bond’s price will increase by 5%.

 The exact calculations behind the duration are a bit complex.
 Thankfully, though, you don’t need to know them to understand why the duration is useful.

 What makes the conversation around duration even trickier is that there are really two types of duration.
 Macaulay duration measures how long it will take for you to receive payouts equivalent to a bond’s price, and modified duration measures the sensitivity of a bond’s price to changes in interest rates.
 People commonly confuse the two types.